 Bernie’s next gig was to be his career defining moment – joining and forming Whitesnake with David Coverdale.
-There was a possibility of playing with his boy-time hero Paul McCartney and Wings, but while waiting, he met David Coverdale, and the rest is history…
+There had been a possibility of playing with his boy-time hero Paul McCartney and Wings, but while waiting, he met David Coverdale, and the rest is history…

-Bernie played on the first EP, the first five albums and a live album: Snakebite (1978), Trouble (1978), Lovehunter (1979), Ready & Willing (1980), Live In The Heart Of The City (1980), Come An’ Get It (1981) and Saints & Sinners (1982).
-During his time with Whitesnake, he also took part in a number of sessions and released two solo albums, And About Time, Too! and Look at Me Now.
+Bernie played on the first EP, the first five albums and a live album: Snakebite (1978), Trouble (1978), Lovehunter (1979), Ready & Willing (1980), Live In The Heart Of The City (1980), Come An’ Get It (1981) and Saints & Sinners.
+There was also time for two solo albums, “And About Time Too” which was top ten in Japan!
+The follow up was “Look at Me Now”.
 His time in Whitesnake, and his legacy of songs, remains in the forefront of his musical career.

 In more recent years, Marsden has been involved in very different projects.
-The most unusual being two engagements at the National Theatre in London for Nickolas Hytner’s productions of Shakespeare’s ‘The Winter’s Tale’ and ‘Henry the V’ in collaboration with Simon Webb.
-He also appeared in ZDF television in Germany for their production of “Frankie”, a six-part TV special.
+The most unusual being two engagements in 2001 and 2003 at the National Theatre in London for Sir Nickolas Hytner.
+He also appeared in 6 part television series for German tv called “Frankie”

-Bernie Marsden now endorses PRS Guitars and has his own Signature guitar released in 2012.
-He released his latest album, Shine, for Mascot Provogue Records and recorded it at Abbey Road Studios in London The album, released in 2014, features guest appearances from David Coverdale and Joe Bonamassa.
-He has also produced a blues documentary, A Day in the Delta, in collaboration with Jim Singleton, filmed in Mississippi.
+After many years self producing his music he signed a new record deal with Mascot Provogue Records in Holland, making “Shine” at Abbey Road Studios in London The album, released in 2014, features guest appearances from David Coverdale and Joe Bonamassa.
+He has also produced a blues documentary, “A Day in the Delta”, filmed in Mississippi.

-In early 2017 Bernie self-published his autobiography, Where’s My Guitar?
-On the Tourbus with the Snakeman to great acclaim from fans.
-The book covers Bernie’s musical journey with humour and honesty and features a number of private, unseen pictures from his career.
+In early 2017 Bernie self-published his autobiography, “Where’s My Guitar: On the Tourbus with the Snakeman” to great acclaim from fans.
+The book covers Bernie’s musical journey with humour and honesty and features many private, unseen pictures from his career.